The Mystical Experience Questionnaire

 Mystical Experience Questionnaire 25 (MEQ25)

-In 2022, I researched the appropriateness of the MEQ30 for measuring non-psychedelic mystical experiences and revised the MEQ43, which became MEQ25.
-This new questionnaire is specifically for mystical experiences where there were no psychedelic drugs involved.
+In 2022, I researched the appropriateness and reliability of the MEQ30 for measuring non-psychedelic mystical experiences and revised the MEQ43, which became MEQ25.
+This new revised mystical experience questionnaire is specifically for mystical experiences where there were no psychedelic drugs involved.

-Underlying characteristics measured in the MEQ25 are Sacred Unity, Time and Space Transcendence, Noetic Quality and Ineffable and Paradoxical.
+Underlying characteristics measured in this revised mystical experience questionnaire, the MEQ25, are Sacred Unity, Time and Space Transcendence, Noetic Quality and Ineffable and Paradoxical.

 Mystical Experience Questionnaire Brief Scale (MEQ4)